Concordium/concordium-reference-wallet-ios/readme.md

 	and run `swift install.swift`

 	Learn more about [MVP tempate](https://github.com/khacchan/Swift-MVP-Module)
 7. Open `ConcordiumWallet.xcworkspace` in Xcode.

+The project only runs on physical devices - simulator is not supported.
+Note that this is true for the legacy branch only, not `main`.

+### Targets

-### Following targets can be selected:
+The following targets can be selected:

 **mock**: Allows the app to use mocked data